EngineerKamesh/igb/Errata.md

 * In the "Thanks to all family members" sub-section, the initials of Sri.
 P.K.C.
 Krishnan (Financial Advisor, Chartered Accountant, Pune) are printed incorrectly.
 His name should be written as Sri.
 P.K.C.
 Krishnan.

+## Chapter 1

+* The link to Charlie Robbin's blog post, *Scaling Isomorphic JavaScript Code*, provided on page 35, no longer works since the Nodejitsu website has been shut down.
+An archived version of the article can be found here: [http://archive.is/ZrVMc](http://archive.is/ZrVMc)

 ## Chapter 9

 * Page 353, 1st paragraph, it should read "Figure 9.8 is a screenshot of the live clock cogs displayed on the homepage."